Robert Plant: Early years

-In 1968, guitarist Jimmy Page was in search of a lead singer for his new band and met Plant after being turned down by his first choice, Terry Reid, who referred him to a show at a teacher training college in Birmingham (where Plant was singing in a band named Hobbstweedle).
+In 1968, guitarist Jimmy Page was in search of a lead singer for his new band and met Plant after being turned down by his first choice, Terry Reid, who referred him to a show at a teacher training college in Birmingham (where Plant was singing in a band named Obs-Tweedle).
 In front of Page, Plant sang Jefferson Airplane's "Somebody to Love", leading Page to end his search.
 As recalled by Plant and Page:

 With a shared passion for music, Plant and Page immediately developed a strong relationship, and began their writing collaboration with reworkings of earlier blues songs.

 Initially dubbed the "New Yardbirds" in 1968, the band soon came to be known as Led Zeppelin.
 The band's eponymous debut album hit the charts in 1969 and is widely credited as a catalyst for the heavy metal genre.
 Plant has commented that it is unfair for people to think of Zeppelin as heavy metal, as almost a third of their music was acoustic.

 In 1975, Plant and his wife Maureen (now divorced) were seriously injured in a car crash in Rhodes, Greece.
 This significantly affected the production of Led Zeppelin's seventh album Presence for a few months while he recovered, and forced the band to cancel the remaining tour dates for the year.

-In July 1977, his son Karac died at the age of five while Plant was engaged on Led Zeppelin's concert tour of the United States.
-Plant retreated to his home in the Midlands of England and, for months afterward, questioned his future.
+In July 1977, his son Karac died at the age of five while Plant was on Led Zeppelin's concert tour of the United States.
+Plant retreated to his home in the Midlands and, for months afterward, questioned his future.